sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 ### Log into the console

-Open the following URL in your browser and log in as users 'dev' or 'admin':
+Open the following URL in your browser and log in as users 'dev' or 'admin'.

 ```
 https://master.$MY_FQDN/console/